e-ngo/schooliosis-multithread-socket-programming/applications/tcp-message-app/README.md

 The Channel class handles the back-end channel logic, whereby clients can connect to a new channel and chat with each other.

+Notes:
+Extra Credit 1: The login feature that I implemented is that clients can use a name to log in to the server.
+Upon re-login, their messages will still be there.
+Though passwords should be implemented, for the scope of the login feature, a username login is fine...

 # Project Purpose:
 This project's purpose was to get more familiar with Python socket programming, and multi-threaded programming.
 Also to get more familiar with the client-server architecture and their responsibilities.